mrinalwahal/portfolio/README.md

 Feel free to fork or clone this repository if you want to deploy your own site.

-**If you choose to use this repository for your own portfolio, do give sponsor me to continue supporting this work.** ❤️ 🚀
+**If you use this repository for your own portfolio, [sponsor me](https://github.com/sponsors/mrinalwahal) to continue supporting this work.** ❤️
+🚀
 ## Links